tellsiddh/NaviGate/README.md

 After cloning the repository, navigate to the repository folder and compile the source code:

-gcc main.c -o NaviGate
+gcc NaviGate.c -o NaviGate

 Now you can start the program:

-./NaviGate
+NaviGate.exe

 Use the arrow keys to navigate through directories and files, press Enter to open a directory or view a file, press 's' or 'S' to search for files or directories, and press 'q' or 'Q' to quit the program.